Share this post:

 Until recently, the so-called Athenian Riviera was frequented mostly by Athenians, looking to refresh from the summer heat.
 However, over the last years, more and more tourists are discovering nice and organized Athens beaches.
 Most of them are easy to access from the city center, by bus or tram.

-The development project of Hellinikon, the old airport of Athens, with luxurious resorts, residences, concert venues, marina for yachts and a large park of 2 million sq.m., is expected to start in 2016 and give a cosmopolitan boost to the Athenian Riviera, that starts from Faliron and goes all the way down to Cape Sounion.
+The development project of Hellinikon, the old airport of Athens, with luxurious resorts, residences, concert venues, a marina for yachts and a large park of 2 million sq.m., is expected to start in 2016 and give a cosmopolitan boost to the Athenian Riviera, that starts from Faliron and goes all the way down to Cape Sounion.

-However, until this project finishes and gives new perspectives in Athens, let’s see which are the most beautiful Athens beaches close to the city center to enjoy a swim during your visit in the Greek capital.
+However, until this project finishes and gives new perspectives in Athens, let’s see which are the most beautiful Athens beaches close to the city center to enjoy a swim during your visit to the Greek capital.

 #Akti Vouliagmenis beach

 Akti Vougliagmenis, or just Vouliagmeni beach as it is called, is the best-organized beach within the city limits of Athens.
 This is a large sandy beach organized with sunbeds, umbrellas, beach bars, changing rooms, showers and few small green spots, creating a relaxing place to swim and very safe for children.

 Buses to this beach depart from Glyfada square (Bus 114 and 115).
 To go to Glyfada square from Syntagma, the center of Athens, you have to take the tram.
 There is an entrance fee for the beach Akti Vouliagmenis set at 4 euros for adults (2014), free entrance for children.